"List with Lingo" and use the following tips to help you prepare your home for buyers:

-- Remove cobwebs and make repairs around the house inside and out as necessary.
+- Remove cobwebs and make both exterior and interior repairs to the house, as necessary.

 - Look at your house in a new light.
 It needs to show well.
-You're selling a product.
+Remember that you're selling a product!

 - Potential buyers want to see themselves in the house and do not want to be distracted by personal items.

-- Store away any thing like family photos that could distract the buyer from the house.
+- Hide things like family photos, which could distract the buyer from the house.

 - Buyers can't see past personal artifacts.
-Let them imagine their photos there.
+Let them imagine their own photos there.

-- Clear your counter space off and throw out junk mail or piles of extra magazines.
+- Clear your counter space and throw out junk mail or piles of extra magazines.

-- Houses are staying on the market longer.
+- Houses are often staying on the market longer.

-- Your mother always said "make the bed".
-Remember you're getting points for cleanliness here.
-You want to "dress" the house "to impress" the buyers.
+- "Make the bed."
+Remember that you're getting points for cleanliness here.
+You want to "dress" the house in order to impress potential buyers.

 - Don't forget to dust and vacuum!
 Wax the kitchen floor.
 Bleach the tile grout.

 - Open the curtains and let some sunlight in.
-This helps open up spaces and allow warm, soft, nautral light to bathe the room.
+This helps to open up spaces and to allow warm, soft, and natural light to bathe the room.